jeanyyyyy/fastfind/README.md

 # fastfind
-A CLI tool that simplifies Linux find syntax built in Java
+A CLI tool that simplifies Linux find syntax built in Java (WIP)